jeffreycwitt/pl339/docs/01-introduction.md

 # Course Overview

 In preparing this course, I've focused on preparing a set of readings, exercises, and questions that can evoke a conversation that will be useful to your own exploration.
 But I will be a co-researcher/investigators with you.
-I do not always have answers for you to simply absorb, in large part because the field is so new and so rapidly evolving that we haven't even yet found the right or pertinent questions for the topic at hand.
+I do not always have answers for you to simply absorb in large part because the field is so new and so rapidly evolving that we haven't even yet found the right or pertinent questions for the topic at hand.

 We know that we are living through one of the greatest media shifts human history has ever experienced.
 But there is no textbook or map for appreciating this transition because no one has ever lived through it before.